Filter by month for tips and ideas on how to make the most of the DofE in your school.

 We’ve compiled some of your most frequently asked questions about the Schools’ Calendar.

-Getting the DofE noticed in your schoolBy The DofE
+Spread the news in your local communityBy The DofE

 Invite local press to the celebration event (or send them a press release and photos afterwards) to help raise awareness in the local community of your work and create a positive image of the school and its pupils.
 Invite notable figures in the community along or an inspirational speaker (consider local councillors, celebrities, sports people or business figures) to help give the event a sense of importance.
 This might pave the way for their future support with your DofE activities.